Privacy of your data

 You may not, except with our express written permission, distribute or commercially exploit the content.
 Nor may you transmit it or store it in any other website or other form of electronic retrieval system.

-Hannays Solicitors and Advocates are not responsible for any websites purporting to be our genuine website.
+Hannays Solicitors and Advocates Ltd., are not responsible for any websites purporting to be our genuine website and we display the SRA check icon on our website which provides reassurance that this website is our genuine website.
+If the SRA icon does not link to the SRA please check that you are accessing our genuine website.
 Our offices are located in South Shields, as is our telephone and fax numbers.
 Our main contact telephone numbers for our office are land-lines and not mobile numbers.